docs

 Does Medi handle both chiropractic and PT practices in the same billing-company workspace?

 Yes.
 Medi treats the billing company as the workspace and the practice as a scoped tenant inside it, regardless of whether the practice is a chiropractic office, a PT clinic, or a combined chiro/PT operation.
-Cross-practice denial queues, ERA review, underpayment detection, and reporting all work across a mixed book.
-The modifier and MPPR validation logic applies per claim based on the specialty context.
+The cross-practice oversight workflows run across a mixed book, and the modifier and MPPR validation logic applies per claim based on the specialty context.
 Request a demo to walk through the specific workflows for a chiro/PT book.

 How current is this guide?